+In our interconnected world an interdisciplinary skill set is necessary.
+Language, of course, is one of the most important of those skills.
 And, if you see yourself working anywhere outside of the United States, or, increasingly, anywhere period, being multilingual not only sets you apart but opens doors that otherwise would be closed.

-No matter where you see yourself in the future, there may be a dream fulfilling language or study abroad program at the UO that will help you get there.
-A particularly unique one is the Self Study Language Program (LT 199).
+No matter where you see yourself in the future, there may be a dream-fulfilling language or study abroad program at the UO that will help you get there.
+See languages.uoregon.edu for more information on all of the second language possibilities at UO.